One of a number of cairns at Black Pool

 Reasons for Designation

 Dartmoor is the largest expanse of open moorland in Southern Britain and because of exceptional conditions of preservation, it is also one of the most complete examples of an upland relict landscape in the whole country.
 The great wealth and diversity of archaeological remains provides direct evidence for human exploitation of the Moor from the early prehistoric period onwards.
-The well preserved and often visible relationship between settlement sites, major land boundaries, trackways, ceremonial and funerary monuments as well as later industrial remains, gives significant insights into successive changes in the pattern of land use through time.
-This cairn, along with its three near neighbours, occupies a position by a waterhole on the lower ground between two hills.
-Its relationship, and that of its near neighbours, to monuments of the same type, the cairn groups on Butterdon Hill and Western Beacon in particular, indicates the wealth of evidence relating to the ritual side of prehistoric life on this part of the Moor.
+The well-preserved and often visible relationship between settlement sites, major land boundaries, trackways, ceremonial and funerary monuments as well as later industrial remains, gives significant insights into successive changes in the pattern of land use through time.
+These cairns form a well-preserved group occupying a position by a waterhole on the lower ground between two hills.
+Their relationship to other monuments of the same type, the cairn groups on Butterdon Hill and Western Beacon in particular, indicates the wealth of evidence relating to the ritual side of prehistoric life on this part of the Moor.

 Many examples of prehistoric funerary monuments are preserved on Dartmoor,